 Spring: AMST 800/Dissertation completion (1 credit)

-Note: Students with multi-year Graduate Assistantships may progress at a somewhat slower pace.
-In any event, students must complete the degree within the university’s seven year time limit.
+Note: Students with multi-year Graduate Assistantships may progress at a somewhat slower pace through the program, taking 6 credits rather than 9 credits in some semesters.
+Other students may advance more quickly.
+All students must complete the degree within the university’s seven year time limit.

 Preparation of General Field